aws-samples/sample-s3-rollback-tool/README.md

 [Watch the demo here:](https://www.youtube.com/watch?v=2XR2trZvv7w) [![Recorded demo of the tool](https://img.youtube.com/vi/2XR2trZvv7w/mqdefault.jpg)](https://www.youtube.com/watch?v=2XR2trZvv7w)

-Undesired ‘soft DELETE’, ‘overwrite PUT’ and ‘non-overwrite PUT’ operations are all in scope - **you choose which of these to revert**.
+Undesired ‘soft DELETE’ (such as from [S3 Lifecycle expiry](https://docs.aws.amazon.com/AmazonS3/latest/userguide/lifecycle-expire-general-considerations.html)), ‘overwrite PUT’ and ‘non-overwrite PUT’ operations are all in scope - **you choose which of these to revert**.
 Changes to storage class (by [S3 Lifecycle](https://docs.aws.amazon.com/AmazonS3/latest/userguide/lifecycle-transition-general-considerations.html)) or to [object tags](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-tagging.html) are not in scope, as these do not create new object versions.

 The tool will not delete any data - it works by adding and removing delete markers, and copying object versions where necessary, to  revert a dataset to an earlier time with the fewest possible operations.